Self-hosted LiveSync

 • 📬 Batched read storage processes

-• ⚙️ Working or pending storage processes of hidden files
+• ⚙️ Working or pending storage processes for hidden files

 • 🧩 Waiting chunks

-To prevent file and database corruption, please wait to stop Obsidian until all progress indicators have disappeared as possible (The plugin will also try to resume, though).
-Especially in case of if you have deleted or renamed files.
+To prevent file and database corruption, please avoid closing Obsidian until all progress indicators have disappeared as much as possible (although the plug-in will attempt to resume if interrupted).
+This is especially important if you have deleted or renamed files.

 Tips and Troubleshooting